Cranberry Sourdough Bread

 Do I Need A Mixer?

-No, this bread does not require a mixer!
-We will stir it together by hand in just a minute or two, then use stretches and folds to develop the gluten structure.
 My personal experience is that whole grain bread is less dense when the dough is handled more gently, as we do in this recipe with the stretches and folds instead of a typical kneading process.

 How To Make Cranberry Sourdough Bread